GustavEikaas/easy-dotnet.nvim/README.md

 > This plugin and all its features should work for both **C#** and **F#**.

 >[!IMPORTANT]
->This plugin has started using [easy-dotnet-server](https://github.com/GustavEikaas/easy-dotnet-server) for more advanced functionality, as a result the server needs updating more frequently.
+>This plugin now uses easy-dotnet-server to enable more advanced functionality.
+As a result, the server may require more frequent updates.
-> `:Dotnet _server update` or `dotnet tool install -g EasyDotnet` will update it.
+>Run :Dotnet _server update or dotnet tool install -g EasyDotnet to update it.
-> The plugin attempts to detect when the server is outdated and notifies the user.
-If you face any issues please dont hesitate to file an issue.
+>The plugin will attempt to detect when the server is outdated and notify you.
+If you encounter any issues, please don't hesitate to file an issue.

 >[!IMPORTANT]